Soccer-Denmark's Eriksen to get heart starter implant after collapse on pitch

 “Christian has accepted the solution and the plan has moreover been confirmed by specialists nationally and internationally who all recommend the same treatment,” Boesen said.

+“The only thing that is important and really matters, is that Christian is okay,” Kjaer said.

+“Today, we will enter the pitch against Belgium with Christian in our hearts and thoughts...
+We will play for Christian, and as always for all of Denmark.
+That is the greatest motivation for us all.”

-Reporting by Stine Jacobsen and Nikolaj Skydsgaard; Editing by Alison Williams/Peter Rutherford
+Reporting by Stine Jacobsen and Nikolaj Skydsgaard; additional reporting by Hritika Sharma in Hyderabad; Editing by Alison Williams/Peter Rutherford and Christian Radnedge

 Our Standards: The Thomson Reuters Trust Principles.